cellwebb/discord-plex-announcer/README.md

 * Monitors Plex libraries for new movies and TV shows
 * Sends formatted announcements to a Discord channel
-* Selective notifications for TV shows (recently aired or first episodes)
+* Separate notification options for new TV shows and recently aired episodes
+* Configurable timeframe for considering episodes as "recently aired"
 * Groups episodes from the same show to reduce notification clutter
 * Rich Discord embeds with media details and metadata
 * Admin commands for status, health checks and manual refresh